dapr/docs/daprdocs/content/en/reference/binding-specs/kinesis.md

-# AWS Kinesis Binding Spec
+---
+type: docs
+title: "AWS Kinesis binding spec"
+linkTitle: "AWS Kinesis"
+description: "Detailed documentation on the AWS Kinesis binding component"
+---

 See [this](https://aws.amazon.com/kinesis/data-streams/getting-started/) for instructions on how to set up an AWS Kinesis data streams